nschorgh/MSIM/README.md

 ### Notes

 For thermal and ice evolution models of airless bodies see [Planetary-Code-Collection](https://github.com/nschorgh/Planetary-Code-Collection).
-The core of the 1D heat equation solver is the same as in MSIM.
 A three-dimensional surface energy balance model for Mars and airless bodies is also found in the Planetary-Code-Collection.

 Third party source code from Numerical Recipes is covered by a separate copyright.
 These are files ending with `.for`.